First bread of the year and let's make it healthier with this whole grain wheat spelt bread!

 White bread or wheat bread means that the bread is made using wheat kernels that have been processed, leaving only the endosperm.
 The innermost germ and the bran have been removed.
-White bread has lighter texture but with less nutrients.
+White bread has a lighter texture but with fewer nutrients.

 Whole wheat bread means that the bread is made entirely from wheat kernels, no other types of grains are mixed in.
 The word whole means all 3 parts of the kernels are intact.
 Whole wheat bread is a healthier option than white bread (wheat bread) and is usually a bit heavier.

-Whole grain bread means the bread is the same to whole wheat bread but the grain can be from other type of whole grains like whole barleys, whole oats and whole rice (brown rice).
+Whole grain bread means the bread is the same as whole wheat bread but the grain can be from other types of whole grains like whole barley, whole oats, and whole rice (brown rice).